 If you have any concerns about dietary needs for your age or health condition, consult your healthcare provider or a dietitian.

-Despite claims from advocates on both sides of the fence — from adamant vegans to overzealous carnivores — numerous dietary patterns promote healthy eating.
+Despite claims from advocates on both sides of the fence — from adamant vegans to passionate carnivores — numerous dietary patterns promote healthy eating.

 Most healthy diets provide adequate amounts of protein, whether from animal or plant sources.
 They also contain healthy fats from meat or plants, such as avocado, coconut, and olive oils.